Aggravated Assault by Vehicle In Philadelphia

 Aggravated Assault by Vehicle is a serious crime.
-Any time someone is seriously injured as a result of your actions, you can be charged with Aggravated Assault.
+Any time someone is seriously injured due to your actions, you can be charged with Aggravated Assault.
 Although criminal law typically only calls for you to be found guilty if you intentionally commit a crime, if you seriously injure a person using a vehicle, you could very well be charged by the police with Aggravated Assault by Vehicle regardless of your intentions.

 What Is Aggravated Assault with a Vehicle?